 Allowing families the time and space to bond

-Creating a 'family friendly' service can be a challenge in older prisons where the layout is inflexible.
-Naomi Webb, Family Services Manager at HMP Norwich, says. ''There is no room for a play area inside the Visits Hall, so when families go there to visit their dad, the children can get bored.
+Creating a 'family friendly' service can be a challenge in older prisons where the layout is inflexible, our prisons colleagues say. ''There is no room for a play area inside the Visits Hall, so when families go there to visit their dad, the children can get bored.
 If so, our volunteers can collect them and take them back to play in the Visitor Centre play area.
 This also gives parents the chance to chat in private.

 ''Prisoners may be allowed an occasional Family Day or Children's Visit.
 Dads aren't allowed to move around on an ordinary visit, but on a Family Day, we organise activities for them to do with their children.
 We're restricted by space and tight security as to what we can offer.
 We might buy a cake which they can decorate together.''

 The team will sometimes include sandwich-making as an activity, so families who have had a long and costly journey don't need to buy lunch on the day.

 ''These visits are very important to me and my family.
 The freedom we have together, away from other prisoners is the main reason.
 (It) helps to bond with your children on a better level.''

 Spurgeons delivers a variety of activities and programmes to support both fathers in prison and their families.